THIS IS AN UPDATE FOLLOWING RECENT FURTHER ARCHAEOLOGICAL INVESTIGATIONS DURING 2016 TO 2019.

 Dr Ross and Professor Jones also considered the Severn bore and the filling of the horseshoe bend with the flood tide as central to the Cult of Sabrina.
 When full the horseshoe bend appears in certain lights as a silver ‘torc’ a sacred symbol of the Celts.

 The visible remains probably date from the late 1st or earlier 2nd century.
 The archaeological evidence establishes that an earlier water shrine was replaced by a peristyle courtyard surrounding a large rectangular central pool.
 A large entrance court was situated at the east.
 The pool is the element which defines the building as a nymphaeum.
 The outer walls surround an internal area including the entrance court of 39 metres x 19.5 metres with a large centrally placed apse extending from the western end.
 Anthony Beeson considers the important surviving feature of the apse is the large foundation base for an ‘aedicula’.
 This has a direct parallel with Springhead Temple 1 in Kent.
 The aedicula was a free standing open fronted shrine centrally placed within the apse, probably with a pedimented roof and flanking pilaster columns.
 Set into the centre of the aedicula and facing towards the pool would most likely have been a statue of the river nymph or goddess.
-The central rectangular pool sited over the original springhead was augmented by a conduit from outlying springs, probably via a large header cistern to produce pressure for a fountain head or water spout entering the pool.
+The central rectangular pool sited over the original springhead was augmented by a conduit from outlying springs, probably via a large header cistern, elements of which were excavated to the north east in 1986.
+Evidence produced in 1986 excavations suggests this conduit probably had a pipe encased within it in order to produce pressure for a fountain head or water spout entering the pool.
 The water left the pool by way of a stone outfall drain probably via an overflow basin within the corner of the pool.
 Anthony Beeson considers a peristyle roof was carried either on columns around the pool or arcaded arches.
 Two surviving monolithic building stones, typical for use in a stylobate, along with two column drums, suggest the pool was flanked by columns.
 This would have formed a typical peristyle with walkways covered by roofs sloping into the centre. from which rainwater would have cascaded into the pool for extra effect during rainfall.
 Anthony Beeson also considers the space to the west of the pool was the cella which may have been viewed through a raised triple arch supported on two larger columns, as one can see at Dougga in Northern Tunisia.
 Either side of the cella transepts had niches in their west walls for statuary.

-The courtyard lay directly over the spring fed pool of the earlier shrine.
-The spring fed pool was notable for the collection of flint material dating from the Mesolithic, Neolithic and Bronze Age periods, as well as votive pebbles and fragments of iron arrow heads and ‘ritually’ bent knives, all probably dating from the late Iron Age.
+The courtyard and formal pool lay directly over the spring fed pool of the earlier shrine.
+The spring fed pool was notable for the collection of flint material and votive pebbles, dating from the Mesolithic, Neolithic and Bronze Age periods, as well as fragments of iron arrow heads and ‘ritually’ bent knives, dating from the late Iron Age.

 A great deal more evidence has now materialised in 2018 and 2019 dealing with the prehistoric phases of the site and attention has also been focussed on possible solar and astronomical alignments.
-Professor Josh Pollard is confident the evidence indicates a significant Neolithic presence and Professor Miranda Aldhouse – Green considers the large collection of stone heads which display a particular emphasis on eyes, indicate a Celtic healing water sanctuary dating from the Iron Age to early Roman period.
+Professor Josh Pollard is confident the evidence indicates a significant Neolithic/Bronze Age presence and Professor Miranda Aldhouse – Green considers the large collection of stone heads which display a particular emphasis on eyes, indicates the site was a water sanctuary with a focus on healing eye complaints during the Iron Age to early Roman period.
 She also draws attention to the horseshoe bend of the Severn and its symbolic shape of a torc.
-Bryn Walters believes it is very likely the site remained a healing sanctuary, belonging to a complex of healing temples in the lower Severn region, throughout the Roman period.
+Bryn Walters believes it is very likely the site remained a healing sanctuary throughout the Roman period and is one of a complex of healing temples in the lower Severn region,.
 However at Littledean significant conversion in the late 4th century was probably the work of christians.
 The final period requires more study of both the artefactual evidence and the late Roman modifications.
-A final late timber built phase, which also awaits further study, may have been part of early monastic development.
+A final late timber built phase, which also awaits further study, may have been a church built in the latter first half of the 5th century AD.
+It probably had a relatively short life span and after its decay or demolishment the site may have been abandoned.